doga/rdf-dataflow/README.md

 RDF Dataflow is an open format, and anyone is free to implement serialisers and deserialisers for their preferred runtime:

-- The `types.mts` file contains a formal definition of this format.
+- The `types.mts` file contains a description of this format.
 - The content type of this format is `application/x-rdfdataflow+json`.
 - The file extension of this format is `.rdfdataflow.json`.